 Treatments and therapies for Down Syndrome

-As long as there is no single standard remedy for Down Syndrome, there are treatments and therapies based on each individual's physical and intellectual needs.
+As long as there is no single standard remedy for Down Syndrome, treatments and therapies are based on each individual's physical and intellectual needs.
 Treatments also depend on his or her strengths and limitations.
 People with Down Syndrome can receive proper care while living at home and in the community.

 What precisely is Down Syndrome?

 Down Syndrome is a condition in which a person is born with an extra copy of chromosome 21.
 Children and adults with Down Syndrome can have physical problems and intellectual inabilities.

 Down Syndrome has no cure.
 However, early treatment and therapy programs can help improve the skills of the children and adults affected.